 With 58.9 million Latinos living in the United States and a projected eligible voter count of 30 million to 32 million people, Latinos are roughly 13% of the electorate.
 But, low voter turnout is a problem for these communities across the country: In 2016, turnout among Latinos was 47.6%, compared with 65.3% for non-Hispanic whites and 59.6% for non-Hispanic Blacks.

 Yet in a February poll by Univision Noticias and the Latino Community Foundation, 73% of Latino registered voters said they would almost certainly vote in the presidential election.
 They listed “lowering the cost of health care, improving incomes, and creating more jobs” as the most important issues.

 The current outreach effort in Philadelphia is a continuation of a 2016 initiative by a group of seven politically unaffiliated organizations to educate Latinos about the voter registration process and the rights a voter has at polling places.
 Four years ago, the group used targeted Spanish-language messaging in flyers and postcards.
-Now, they will rely on Facebook and WhatsApp.
+Now, they will only rely on Facebook and WhatsApp.